 you have provided the power I need to do the work and live the life to which

 you call me.
 I confess I can’t live up to it.
-In myself I have not the
+In myself, I do not have the

-strength, the patience, nor the love I need and my family needs from me.
+strength, the patience, or the love I need and my family needs from me.
 I

 desperately need your mercies to be new every morning and for your Spirit to